godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 ### C\#

 First-time contributor [Justin Sasso](https://github.com/atlasapplications) kicks things off with `linux-bionic` RID export support ([GH-97908](https://github.com/godotengine/godot/pull/97908)).
 For those that don't speak buildsystem, this enables NativeAOT on Android!
-For those that don't speak nerd, "NativeAOT" refers to the ability for .NET applications to compile directly to a device's native code, bypassing the need for the .NET runtime entirely.
+For those that don't speak .NET lingo, "NativeAOT" refers to the ability for .NET applications to compile directly to a device's native code, bypassing the need for the .NET runtime entirely.
 NativeAOT apps have the benefit of significantly faster startup and smaller memory footprints, which are both very welcome additions for mobile devices.

 Finding performance improvements in an interop context is like finding a needle in a haystack.
 Actually tracking down where some point of slowdown or inefficency is taking place across entirely different environments is difficult to the point that most people won't even attempt it.
 [Delsin-Yu](https://github.com/Delsin-Yu) is not most people, because the improvements that came from simply removing `StringName` allocations on unimplemented getters/setters saw a staggering **60× decrease** in resources ([GH-104689](https://github.com/godotengine/godot/pull/104689)).